-In terms of its' Long Term Incentive Plan (LTIP), in FY2020 Shaver Shop issued 2,300,000 shares to participants in the LTIP.
-LTIP share allocations are subject to Service, Total Shareholder Return (TSR) and Earnings Per Share (EPS) vesting conditions over one, two and three year performance periods which are outlined in further detail below.
-The Company also offered offsetting limited recourse loans to assist with the purchase of the LTIP shares.
+In terms of its' Long Term Incentive Plan (LTIP), in FY2021 Shaver Shop granted 2,350,000 shares to participants in the LTIP.
+The LTIP share allocations are subject to Service, Total Shareholder Return (TSR) and Earnings Per Share (EPS) vesting conditions over one, two and three year performance periods which are outlined in further detail below.
+The Group also offered offsetting limited recourse loans to assist with the purchase of the LTIP shares.